A Guide to the Successful International Registration of Trademarks in the US

 WIPO provides four methods through which you can pay those fees.

-Include the relevant details of your current WIPO account in the form MM2.
-Alternatively, you can submit a document requesting WIPO to debit the fees from your current WIPO account.
+- Your current WIPO account: Include the relevant details of your current WIPO account in the form MM2.
+Alternatively, you can submit a document requesting WIPO to debit your current WIPO account fees.
 The Madrid online payment system also allows you to pay the fees easily.

 Credit card payments